junxit/us-congress-bills-111/bill.md

 ---
 legis-num: H.R.
 1722
-congress: 111th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Eleventh Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 1722

-That the bill from the House of Representatives (H.R.
-1722) entitled “An Act to require the head of each executive agency to establish and implement a policy under which employees shall be authorized to telework, and for other purposes.”, do pass with the following
+> To require the head of each executive agency to establish and implement a policy under which employees shall be authorized to telework, and for other purposes.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title